Legal Protection for Vulnerable Adults in Seattle

 Preventing Abuse and Exploitation Through a Vulnerable Adult Protection Order

 Just as an order for protection can protect a person from domestic violence or family abuse, Washington law provides protection for vulnerable adults from physical neglect, abuse or financial exploitation.
-At Ridgway Law Group, the protection of elderly or disabled persons is an important focus of our practice.
+At Ridgway Law Group, P.S., the protection of elderly or disabled persons is an important focus of our practice.
 An attorney from our firm can advise you regarding the best ways to protect a loved one who might be subjected to physical or financial harm.

 Claims of abuse or neglect from an elderly or disabled loved one need to be taken seriously.
 Our legal team has the experience and legal understanding to help you recognize and pursue your options.
 In some cases, seeking a Vulnerable Adult Protection Order may be appropriate.